Ross Fisher: Professional career

-In 2017, he broke the record for the lowest score on the Old Course at St Andrews with a 61.
+At the 2017 Alfred Dunhill Links Championship, Fisher broke the record for the lowest score on the Old Course at St Andrews with a 61.
+At the last hole of his round, he three-putted from 25 feet, just outside the green, including missing a birdie putt from four feet.

 Personal life

 Fisher is married to Joanne with whom he has a daughter, Eve.
 Joanne gave birth to the couple's second child in 2011 named Harry.